-Course code and title UE 1 - RMAS 201 - Appraisal of Current Records Permanent Staff Dr. Proscovia Svärd, Associate Professor, SUAD Dates Semestrial Course description This course covers the concepts of appraisal and acquisition, two main concepts that constitute an Archivist's intellectual work.
+Course code and title UE 1 - RMAS 201 - Appraisal of Current Records Permanent Staff Dr. Proscovia Svärd, Associate Professor, SUAD Dates Course description Semestrial This course covers the concepts of appraisal and acquisition, two main concepts that constitute an Archivist's intellectual work.
 Appraisal and acquisition impact the formation of archives and societal memory.
 It is the responsibility of an archivist to ensure that records that are not of enduring value are appraised and disposed of.
 It is further of paramount importance that records that according to legislation should not be kept are appraised and destroyed.
 This is to protect businesses from penalties and individuals/citizens from the violation of their personal integrity.
 The archivist therefore should ensure that appraisal is carried out in an ethical manner to maintain a documentary heritage that is representative.
 Equally, acquisition) should be based on an inclusive policy that promotes representation in the archives.
 The records manager/archivist is hence expected to define the scope of records' appraisal and acquisition.
 In the digital environment, the archivist needs to have a pro-active approach to ensure that appraisal is embedded in the information management systems before the records are created.
 Records should regardless of format be managed in a continuum of care.
-The student will be taught the role of appraisal and data collection from the following perspectives: - The history of appraisal - Knowledge and comparison of different appraisal theories. - Appraisal and collection tools (retention schedule) and communication about them. - independently explain and discuss the role of appraisal in the formation of archives. - the role of appraisal when managing business information - ediscovery Course learning outcomes Upon completion of this course, students will demonstrate their ability to: Operate a Records Management Policy discussing creation, communication, conservation and destruction of documents Analyze the documents flow; Examine the archival appraisal (its goal, its criteria, its process); Test archival tools used in records management; Distinguish the data value from their creation; Experiment the archivist job as a service provider.
-Continuous assessment (50%) In-class presentation - Group Work (20%) In-class assignment (20%) Participation (10%) Final exam (50%) Case Study
+The student will be taught the role of appraisal and data collection from the following perspectives: The history of appraisal Knowledge and comparison of different appraisal theories.
+Appraisal and collection tools (retention schedule) and communication about them. independently explain and discuss the role of appraisal in the formation of archives. the role of appraisal when managing business information - ediscovery the impact appraisal has on individuals and the society at large Course learning outcomes Upon completion of this course, students will demonstrate their ability to: 1- Operate a Records Management Policy discussing creation, communication, conservation and destruction of documents 2- Analyze the documents flow; 3- Examine the archival appraisal (its goal, its criteria, its process); 4- Test archival tools used in records management; 5- Distinguish the data value from their creation; 6- Experiment the archivist job as a service provider.
+Continuous assessment (50%) In-class assignment (20%) Participation (10%) Final exam (50%) Case Study